skalarproduktraum/phd-thesis/chapters/visual-processing.md

 At the retina, the computational processing of incident photons starts in the true sense of the word, so far we've been only concerned with transmission, modulation, and focussing.

-A mammal's retina has a somewhat odd architecture, seen in Figure \ref{fig:retina_architecture}, where the light is entering from the bottom of the image.
-This kind of architecture is called _inverted retina architecture_, as the light has to travel through a maze of neurons and ganglion cells, before reaching the true actors of photon reception, the _rods_ and _cones_.
+A mammal's retina has a somewhat odd architecture, seen in Figure \ref{fig:retina_architecture}: The light is entering from the bottom of the image, so the light has to travel through a dense maze of neurons and ganglion cells before reaching the photoactive cells.
+This kind of architecture is called _inverted retina architecture_.
 Why this kind of retina architecture has evolved in mammals, or has not been "corrected", is still a matter of scientific debate \TODO{Add citations for retina architecture}.
-There are good reasons for the inverted architecture, such as easier supply of blood to the back side of the retina, than the front, which is very much needed by the (in terms of chemical energy) power-hungry photoreceptor cells.
-A tradeoff however is the existence of the blind spot where the optic nerve exits, mostly mended by the presence of two eyes.
+There are good reasons for the inverted architecture, such as easier supply of blood to the back side of the retina, rather than the front, which is very much needed by the (in terms of chemical energy) power-hungry photoreceptor cells.
+A tradeoff however is the existence of the blind spot where the optic nerve exits, mended in most cases by the presence of two eyes, the [Eye movements] described before, and the upstream neural processing.
+After traversing this neuronal maze, photons reach the true actors of photon reception, the _rods_ and _cones_.

 ### Rods and cones

 These are the workhorses of the retina, responding in different lighting intensity conditions: While rods are highly sensitive in dim conditions,  the _scotopic_ regime, even responding to single-photon stimuli (_rhodopsin_ is responsible for the actual reception in rods, and absorbs green light most strongly), cones respond more sensitively in high-intensity conditions, the _mesopic_ regime.
-Rods are also all the same, while cones exist in long-wavelength, middle-wavelength, and short-wavelength flavours, often called red, green, and blue.
+While cones exist in long-wavelength, middle-wavelength, and short-wavelength flavours, often called red, green, and blue, rods only exist in a single flavour.

-Coming back to the distribution of photoreceptors among the retina, both types also follow different patterns: While most — $150000/mm^2$ — of the rods exist around $12^\circ-15^\circ$ of visual angle, the density of cones peaks at the fovea at $0^\circ$ of visual angle, also with about $150000/mm^2$.
-The cone density falls off sharply outside the fovea, reaching a density as low as $\approx 15000/mm^2$ at $15^\circ$, while there are no rods at the fovea, and their falloff is not as sharp, slowly waning to about $50000/mm^2$ in the periphery at $80^\circ$.
+Coming back to the distribution of photoreceptors among the retina, both types also follow different patterns: While most — $150000/\mathrm{mm}^2$ — of the rods exist around $12^\circ-15^\circ$ of visual angle, the density of cones peaks at the fovea at $0^\circ$ of visual angle, also with about $150000/mm^2$.
+The cone density falls off sharply outside the fovea, reaching a density as low as $\approx 15000/mm^2$ at $15^\circ$.

+There are no rods at the fovea, and their falloff is not as sharp, slowly waning to about $50000/mm^2$ in the periphery at $80^\circ$.

 ### Retinal ganglion cells

-Retinal ganglion cells are responsible for wiring the photoreceptors of the retina to the _lateral geniculate nucleus_ in the thalamus.
+Retinal ganglion cells are responsible for wiring the photoreceptors of the retina to the _lateral geniculate nucleus_ (LGN) in the thalamus.
 What they are doing can already be described as image processing: They are wired to the photoreceptors in a layout that is essentially circular, with the area of responsibility called a _receptive field_.

-The layour of a receptive field consists of an inner and an outer ring that act in competition with each other: starting from their baseline activity, ON-center cells fire more when the center is stimulated, and the outside is not, while OFF-center cells fire more when the center remains unstimulated, but the outside is stimulated (center-surround decorrelation).
-This behaviour makes ganglion cells basically differentiators, or better, edge detectors, transmitting only the edge information downstream, also resulting in a large reduction in the amount of data that needs to be transmitted[^retina-data-rate-note]
+The layout of a receptive field consists of an inner and an outer ring that act in competition with each other: starting from their baseline neuronal activity, ON-center cells fire more when the center is stimulated, and the outside is not, while OFF-center cells fire more when the center remains unstimulated, but the outside is stimulated (center-surround decorrelation).

-[^retina-data-rate-note]: The ganglion cells receive input from about about $128000000$ cells — $120000000$ rods, $8000000$ cones — carrying (for simplicity) 256 shades of gray, or 8bit of data.
+This behaviour makes ganglion cells basically differentiators, or better, edge detectors, transmitting only the edge information downstream, which results in a large reduction in the amount of data that needs to be transmitted: Retinal ganglion cells receive input from about about $128000000$ cells — about $120000000$ rods and $8000000$ cones — carrying (for simplicity) 256 shades of gray, or 8bit of data.
 Assuming a "refresh rate" of 30 Hz, this amounts to $\approx 4\,\mathrm{GiB/s}$(!).
-The ganglion cells however only have about $1000000$ outputs, reducing the data rate to the LGN to about $30\,\mathrm{MiB/s}$.
+The ganglion cells however only have about $1000000$ outputs, reducing the necessary data rate to the LGN to about $30\,\mathrm{MiB/s}$ [@brenner2000adaptive; @koch2006much].

-## From the retina to the LGN
+## From the retina to the Lateral Geniculate Nucleus

-\TODO{add citations for cell type stuff}

-The axons from both eyes cross over at a point called the _optic chiasm_.
+First, the axons from both eyes cross over at a point called the _optic chiasm_.
 There, the axons from the nasal side of each retina cross to the other side of the brain, while the axons from the temporal side do not cross.
 The part of the nerves between the optic chiasm and the LGN is called the _optic tract_.

 The LGN itself has a 6-layer architecture, and consists of three types of cells, that in some cases refine the receptive field structure of the retinal ganglion cells:

 * _magnocellular_ (M) cells, large, fast-responding cells connected to rods,  to be found in the first two layers,
 * _parvocellular_ (P) cells, small, slow-responding cells, connected to the cones, and found in layers 3-6,
-* _koniocellular_ (K) cells, consisting of very small cells, connected to only blue cones, to be found _between_ the M and P layers.
+* _koniocellular_ (K) cells, consisting of very small, heterogeneous cells, connected to only blue cones, to be found _between_ the M and P layers.

 The inputs from each eye are staggered: Projections from the same side (_ipsilateral_) end up in layers 2, 3, and 5, while projections from the opposite side (_contralateral_) end up in 1, 4, and 6 — and projections from the same visual area connect to the same place in all the layers.

-While the functions of the M and P cells are more or less clear, the function of the K cells remains a bit nebulous, it may link visual perception to proprioception (the sense of body part positioning), and play a role in color perception.
+While the functions of the M and P cells are more or less clear, the function of the K cells remains a bit nebulous, they might play a role in motion detection and where-and-when processing [@Eiber:20182bf] and regulate other visual pathways [@Martin:2019cd1], and most likely are heterogeneous and form subpopulations [@Casagrande:1994tp].

 The most striking fact about the LGN is that it does not receive most of its input from the retinal ganglion cells, but actually from the visual cortex itself.
 Through this feedback loop, the LGN is able to play a vital role in the direction of visual attention, focussing and vergence of the eyes, and stereoscopic mapping of the visual field.

 Just as the retinal ganglion cells provide a spatial coding of their inputs, the LGN provides a temporal coding, resulting in an even more efficient transmission of information.

+In terms of functional relevance to eye movements, the LGN plays an important role in the execution of saccades [@Krebs:20105e6], as well as indirectly controlling the ciliary muscles for vergence and focus described in [Optical Path].

-## From the LGN to the Visual Cortex
+## From the Lateral Geniculate Nucleus to the Visual Cortex

-![\label{fig:v1_architecture}V1 architecture, reproduced from [@Thomson:2010de]](./figures/v1-layers.jpg){ width=50% }
+\begin{marginfigure}
+    \includegraphics{./figures/v1-layers.jpg}
+    \caption{\label{fig:v1_architecture}Correlation of the layered architecture in the LGN (lower half) with the cell layers in the Primary Visual Cortex (upper half): Neurons from the magnocellular, parvocellular and koniocellular LGN layers project into similar sublayers of the cortex.
+Observe that V1 layer L6 also projects back to the LGN.
+Reproduced from \citep{Thomson:2010de}.}
+\end{marginfigure}

-The axons leaving the LGN are called the _optic radiation_, and enter the _primary visual cortex_, or _V1_[^primarynote], or _area 17_, or _striate cortex_ in the occipital lobe of the brain.
+The axons leaving the LGN are called the _optic radiation_, and enter the _primary visual cortex_ (also called or _V1_ or _striate cortex_) in the occipital lobe of the brain.

-In Figure \ref{fig:v1_architecture}, we can appreciate the — again — layered architecture of V1: A crucial difference this time is that the contralateral _and_ ipsolateral projections arrive in the same layer.
-Additionally does layer 6 provide a feedback connection to the LGN, while layers 2, 3, and 5 also connect to areas outside V1.
-Large parts of V1 are solely responsible for the fovea, and with increasing visual angle, there are less and less cells associated.
+In Figure \ref{fig:v1_architecture}, we can appreciate the — again — layered architecture of the primary visual cortex: A crucial difference this time is that the contralateral _and_ ipsolateral projections arrive in the same layer.
+Additionally does layer 6 provide a feedback connection to the LGN, while layers 2, 3, and 5 also connect to areas outside the primary visual cortex.
+Large parts of the primary visual cortex are solely responsible for the fovea, and with increasing visual angle (compare again Figure \ref{fig:peripheral_vision}), there are less and less cells associated.

-But what does V1 then do with the input?
-The cells in V1 are tuned to orientation, and organised in _orientation columns_, meaning that cells responsible for a particular orientation are in the same column.
-A collection of orientation columns, called a _hypercolumn_ then encodes all the possible orientations occuring in one visual area.
+But what does the primary visual cortex then do with the input?
+The cells in the primary visual cortex are tuned to orientation, and organised in _orientation columns_, meaning that cells responsible for a particular orientation are in the same column.
+A collection of orientation columns, called a _hypercolumn_ then encodes all the possible orientations occurring in one visual area.

-### Simple cells
+The hypercolumns can contain three different types of cells:

-Not only does the layered architecture continue, but also the division in receptive fields.
+* _Simple Cells_: Not only does the layered architecture continue, but also the division in receptive fields.
 In contrast to the LGN's center-surround architecture, _simple cells_ in V1 form bar structures, with either two or three areas that can be excitory or inhibitory, and thereby form either bar or edge detectors.

-### Complex cells

-_Complex cells_ then adding (e.g. _OR_'ing) together the outputs of multiple simple cells, resulting in a receptive field that is not only sensitive to the orientation of the stimulus, but also to its relative position within the field.
+* _Complex Cells:_ They add together (e.g. with a mathematical _or_ operation) the outputs of multiple simple cells, resulting in a receptive field that is not only sensitive to the orientation of the stimulus, but also to its relative position within the field.

-### Hypercomplex cells

-_Hypercomplex cells_ then, in turn, wire together multiple complex cells, to additionally provide inhibition if a stimulus exceeds the receptive field — complex cells would continue to fire there.
+* Finally, _Hypercomplex cells_ wire together multiple complex cells, to additionally provide inhibition if a stimulus exceeds the receptive field — complex cells would continue to fire there.

-[^primarynote]: We're going to use this name in the rest of the thesis.

 ## Challenges